Frequently Asked Questions

 Are Animals Resistant to Red Light Therapy?

 No, quite the opposite is true.
 Animals seem perfectly happy around red light.
-Red LED and NIR light therapy is non-thermal, meaning that it does not generate heat.
-It does not feel uncomfortable or hot.
-A gentle, warm, pleasant sensation, however, can be felt.
+Red LED and NIR light therapy does not generate excessive heat.
+A gentle, warm, pleasant sensation, can be felt that does not feel uncomfortable or hot.
 Just as most humans find this soothing and comforting, animals appear to as well.

 Animals perceive visual light differently than humans.
 Their eyes are less sensitive to red wavelengths.
 In general, animals have a much more limited view of the electromagnetic spectrum than humans do.